 Cyclone Amphan has devastated several districts of West Bengal, with North 24 Parganas, South 24 Parganas and East Medinipur being some of the worst affected regions.
 We are working with the communities, whose homes and livelihood have been severely affected the by catastrophic calamity.

-Essential Materials With many have lost their homes, materials such as tarpaulins and mosquito nets are being provided to keep them safe.
+The damage from Amphan has been severe.
+With many have lost their homes, materials such as tarpaulins and mosquito nets are being provided to keep them safe.

 IN THE NEWS